Recruiting a new generation of students.

 To help open and close the Preview Night presentation, a pair of videos tell the collective story of the University through the experiences of current students.
 This invites prospective students to imagine their own story—their next four years at the University of Kentucky.

-Jessica Vincent, Director of Account Services
+Jessica Vincent, VP, Director of Brand Strategy

 “There’s been a real shift in understanding how to best connect with Gen Z. We’ve been able to leverage a lot of great research and insights that have influenced both design and content.
 So our strategy and how we’ve gone about presenting the university to prospective students has changed.
 It’s helped set the tone with what the university is doing in regards to undergraduate recruitment, and how they’re communicating with current students.
 That approach—strategy based on insights—has also changed how our client talks to their internal audiences, making it easier to sell up to administration and executive leadership.”